tysker/traefik-setup-remote-3sem/README.md

 ```

-To generate your token, go to [DigitalOcean](https://cloud.digitalocean.com/account/api/tokens) and create a new token.
+- To generate a digital ocean token, go to [DigitalOcean](https://cloud.digitalocean.com/account/api/tokens) and create a new token.

 ### 3. Create acme directory and an acme.json file